 The very first thing you’ll do is choose your campaign’s objective.
-These essentially define what you want to get out of the campaign and how you’ll be charged.
+This essentially defines what you want to get out of the campaign and how you’ll be charged.

 Your options are:

-- Traffic.
+- Consideration/traffic.
 These campaigns seek to drive traffic to your site, though it’s important to note that all objectives still let you do this.
 With this option, however, you pay per click.

-In this section, you’ll also name your campaign, establish your budget, and decide whether you want to run search ads, browse ads, or both.
-I often recommend using both, but if you want to stick to one or the other, always enable search ads.
+In this section, you’ll also name your campaign, establish your budget, and decide whether you want to run ads continuously or on specific dates.

-If you’d like, you can always add new Promoted Pins to an old campaign, which lets you have multiple individual ads under a single campaign title.
+If you’d like, you can always add new ads on Pinterest to an old campaign, which lets you have multiple individual ads under a single campaign title.
 This makes it easier to track everything, so if you’re running a brand awareness campaign for a specific offer or product, keep them together when possible.

 Set your targeting criteria

-In Step 2 of Promoted Pin creation, you’ll set up your ad group.
-You can have multiple ad groups under a campaign, and multiple individual ads (the actual Promoted Pins) under each ad group.
+In Step 2 of Pinterest ad creation, you’ll set up your ad group.
+You can have multiple ad groups under a campaign, and multiple individual ads (the actual ads on Pinterest) under each ad group.
 Ad groups determine targeting, schedule, and a more specific budget.

-The first option is to create Target Audiences, which work like Facebook’s custom audiences.
-You can upload your entire email list (or sections of it), or create audiences based off of recent site activity or users who interacted with a certain Pin.
+You also have the option to create Target Audiences, which work like Facebook’s custom audiences.
+You can upload your entire email list (or sections of it), or create audiences based on recent site activity or users who interacted with a certain pin.

-In addition to this option, you can also use any combination of basic targeting criteria like location, language, and gender, and more with interest targeting and keyword targeting.
+In addition to this option, you can also use any combination of basic demographic criteria like location, language, gender, and more with interest targeting and keyword targeting.

 Interest targeting will affect where your ad shows up for browsing placements when users are either browsing in certain categories or on their home feeds.

-You want to choose the interests that are actually related to the Promoted Pin you’re going to select in order to get the best results—even if someone likes photography, they may not be overwhelmingly interested in your Pin about camera lenses when they’re intentionally browsing home decor feeds.
+You want to choose the interests that are actually related to the Pinterest ad you’re going to select in order to get the best results—even if someone likes photography, they may not be overwhelmingly interested in your pin about camera lenses when they’re intentionally browsing home décor feeds.

-Keyword targeting will determine which searches your Promoted Pins appear in, and this is the part of the campaign that I probably place the most importance on.
+Keyword targeting will determine which searches your ads on Pinterest appear in, and this is the part of the campaign that I probably place the most importance on.
 Users who are searching, after all, are pretty far along in the buying cycle, and probably closer to actually purchasing.